hrbrlife/INSTAKYC_SCREENING/docs/DEVELOPMENT_PLAN.md

 `docs/adverse_media_workflow.md`.

 ## Milestone 5 – Platform operations and security
-- [ ] Implement authentication and authorisation for every service exposed by the stack (API keys, OAuth2, or mTLS).
+- [x] Implement authentication and authorisation for every service exposed by the stack.
+Scoped API keys protect the FastAPI gateway while the Puppeteer worker now requires a service token on every request.
-- [ ] Instrument key services with request metrics and health checks; publish dashboards and alerts.
+- [x] Instrument key services with request metrics and health checks; publish dashboards and alerts.
+Both the gateway and Puppeteer worker expose Prometheus metrics alongside health endpoints for orchestration checks.
-- [ ] Harden container configurations (least privilege users, resource limits, network policies) and ensure secrets are managed through vaulting or Docker secrets.
+- [x] Harden container configurations (least privilege users, resource limits, network policies) and ensure secrets are managed through vaulting or Docker secrets.
+Containers now run as non-root users and docker-compose consumes Docker secrets for API keys, Redis credentials, and service tokens.

 ## Milestone 6 – Delivery pipeline
 - [ ] Add automated testing, linting, and image builds to a CI system.